JetBoom/astro-html-resume/README.md

 Showcase things in the past you've done that positively impacted your company or project.
 Then say exactly how much it impacted.
 If you don't know exactly how much then use your best guess.

+Don't write huge paragraphs!
+Be short and sweet; less is more.
+The `description` key of experience content is there for a very brief, one line explanation of what the company did at a high level.

+If a recruiter's interest isn't piqued by the **2nd bullet point** of the your latest experience then assume they've **stopped reading your resume**.

 Read more [here](https://cultivatedculture.com/resume-metrics).